 What is FUE?

 FUE is an abbreviated term for Follicular Unit Extraction.
-It is a hair transplant technique whereby the surgeon takes individual follicular grafts using specialized tools such as the Feller manual or motorized extraction device — designed and created by Dr Feller himself.
-FUE has advantages and limitations which determines whether the treatment is appropriate for the individual.
+It is a hair transplant technique in which the surgeon takes individual follicular grafts using specialized tools, including Dr. Feller’s personal manual or motorized extraction device.
+FUE has advantages and limitations that can determine whether the treatment is appropriate for the individual.

 What is mFUE?